DevonSmith/DevonSmith.github.io/cs460/hw2/index.md

 ### Step 4: Creating the Working Page

 The first step after the design phase was to create a basic web page that would act as the user interface for the application.
-So I started by creating the HTML and CSS layout of the page.
+I began by creating the HTML and CSS layout of the page.

 ```html
 <!DOCTYPE html>